 Gorrie`s system used a steam engine to compress air, then partly cooled the hot compressed air with water before allowing it to expand while doing part of the work needed to drive the air compressor.
 That isentropic expansion cooled the air to a temperature low enough to freeze water and produce ice, or to flow “through a pipe for effecting refrigeration otherwise” as stated in his patent, which was granted by the U.S. Patent Office in 1851.
 Gorrie successfully built a working prototype, but unfortunately for him his system was a commercial failure.
 Impoverished, Gorrie sought to raise money to manufacture his machine, but the venture failed when his partner died.
 Humiliated by criticism, financially ruined, and his health broken, Gorrie died in seclusion on June 29, 1855.

-At yovisto you can learn more about the physical principals behind refrigeration: the gas laws of Gay Lussac in a video from brightstorm.com.
+At yovisto academic video search you can learn more about the physical principals behind refrigeration: the gas laws of Gay Lussac in a video from brightstorm.com.